Swathi-quabyt/task-flow-app/README.md

 Key tools utilized in this React project:

+# React
-React: A JavaScript library for building user interfaces.
+A JavaScript library for building user interfaces.

+# JavaScript
-JavaScript: The core programming language used for developing the application logic.
+The core programming language used for developing the application logic.

+# Material-UI
-Material-UI: A popular React UI framework that provides pre-designed components following Google's Material Design guidelines, allowing for rapid development of sleek and consistent user interfaces.
+A popular React UI framework that provides pre-designed components following Google's Material Design guidelines, allowing for rapid development of sleek and consistent user interfaces.

+# Tailwind CSS
-Tailwind CSS: A utility-first CSS framework that provides a set of pre-designed utility classes to rapidly build custom designs without writing custom CSS.
+A utility-first CSS framework that provides a set of pre-designed utility classes to rapidly build custom designs without writing custom CSS.

+# JSON Server
+A full fake REST API tool, which allows you to quickly generate a REST API from a JSON file.